aerospike/aerolab/docs/agi/supported_log_formats.md

 ### K8s JSON alternative log format

 Each node must be logged in seaprate JSON file, as node markers are not present in this format.
 Optional json fields may be provided and will be ignored.
 One line per Aerospike log line.

-Do NOT encapsulate in list enumerator `[]`.
+***Do NOT encapsulate in list enumerator `[]`.***

 ```
-{
-    "jsonPayload":{
-        "log": "LOG_LINE"
-    }
-}
+{"jsonPayload":{"log": "LOG_LINE"}}
 ```

 Example: